 So far, apart from audiobooks, we’ve used it for things like finding out the weather, the status of the Tube lines for when I go out and about, playing music through Amazon’s unlimited service, setting timers, and I’ve tried out some of the more unusual and humorous commands that you can find listed online.
 So the early signs are promising, it is a lovely little bit of kit.
 If there are any Alexa skills you think I should try out, and/or if you want me to make any videos trying out particular skills, then let me know.
 They can be amusing things or more productive skills, I’m open to ideas.

-So he’s certainly earned whatever opportunities are presented to him.
+He’s certainly earned whatever opportunities are presented to him.
 And I know only too well that it can be very important to grasp big new opportunities, even if they seem daunting and scary as well as exciting, like moving to London was to me.
 So I hope it works out well for him, and hopefully we’ll be able to hear him on other podcasts if he keeps working in radio.

-And finally, I bought one new album this month – Jason Manford – A Different Stage – which I’ve been meaning to get for a while.
+And finally, I bought one new album this month – Jason Manford: A Different Stage – which I’ve been meaning to get for a while.
 And it’s brilliant, he’s got an amazing voice.
 It comes as a surprise initially when all you know him for is his stand-up, but it instantly grabs you and pulls you in.
 It’s hard to pick a favourite track, as they’re all great.
 Some of them I know, so it’s lovely to hear his interpretations of them, while the other songs I wasn’t previously familiar with, so they’re great to hear for the first time with him singing them to.
 So I definitely recommend checking the album out, it’s wonderful.

 So it’s been a very pleasant start to the year all in all, there’s been a great variety of things to enjoy.
 Hopefully the rest of the year will continue in a similar fashion!
 I’ve already got a few fun bits and pieces planned over the next few weeks and months, so my calendar is already looking interesting.